asamba/asamba/_posts/2020-02-23-Messaging-At-Ease-Powered-By-Kafka.md

 * Optimize for ThroughPut - producer level
     - Another nice one is we just add a few properties and it does the compression (and the choice of compression - snappy!) and batching at a producer level.
-I produce the message - I know how best to compress, how critical is the message and how many times it should retry (is ever the default!)
+I am a producer I produce the message - I know how best to compress, how critical is the message and how many times it should retry.

 <br/>